All eyes are on Kate as she returns to public view at a military parade honoring King Charles III

-LONDON — (AP) — Britain is putting on a display of birthday pageantry Saturday for King Charles III, a military parade that will be the Princess of Wales ' first public appearance since her cancer diagnosis early this year.
+LONDON — (AP) — Britain put on a display of birthday pageantry Saturday for King Charles III, a military parade that marked the Princess of Wales ' first public appearance since her cancer diagnosis early this year.

 Kate announced Friday that she would attend the King's Birthday Parade after making progress in her treatment.
 She disclosed in March that she was undergoing chemotherapy for an unspecified form of cancer.